HomeGrand SlamsWimbledonHow Wimbledon's Grass Courts Affect Playing Style

 How the Courts Change Through the Tournament

 Wimbledon’s grass is not the same surface in the first round as it is in the final.
-As the tournament progresses and the turf is worn down, the courts become less treacherous, but potentially more unpredictable on the bounce as players have to navigate areas of the court — usually near the baseline — where the grass is worn bare.
+The courts are mowed daily to a height of 8 millimetres, but as the tournament progresses and the turf is worn down, the courts become less treacherous and potentially more unpredictable on the bounce as players have to navigate areas — usually near the baseline — where the grass is worn bare.
+After a week or so of competition, the courts develop a large patch of exposed dirt that can generate awkward bounces.

 This is a unique feature of grass that has no parallel at the other Grand Slams.
-A clay court at Roland Garros plays more slowly as the tournament progresses, because the surface compacts and moisture builds up, but it remains essentially consistent in its bounce behavior.
+A clay court at Roland Garros plays more slowly as the tournament progresses, because the surface compacts and moisture builds up, but it remains essentially consistent in its bounce behaviour.

 Wimbledon’s Centre Court in the second week, with a bare dirt patch near both baselines, is a materially different playing environment from Centre Court in the first round.
 Players who survive to the second week must adjust to a surface that has been partially transformed by the matches played on it before them.